shibisuriya/declarative-gridstack/packages/docs/core-concepts/advantages.md

-# The major advantage of using gridstack.js in declarative fashion
+# Advantages

-The Gridstack layout model can be directly saved to a store without any processing, allowing easy retrieval and reconstruction later.
+Since the json representing the layout and the actual layout are in sync we don't have to perform any type of processing on the json before storing it.

-I am storing the model to a HTTP API in this case,
+I am storing the json to a HTTP API in this case.

 ```jsx
 const [layout, setLayout] = useState([